khibino/haskell-relational-record/examples.md

 -- unsafeUnique.
-By that means we throw away the safety given by HRR -- and the type system. insertEmployee_s2U :: InsertQuery () insertEmployee_s2U = typedInsertQuery piEmployee3 . relation $ do
+By that means we throw away the safety given by HRR -- and the type system. insertEmployee_s2U :: InsertQuery () insertEmployee_s2U = derivedInsertQuery piEmployee3 . relation $ do
   d <- queryScalar . unsafeUnique . relation $ do
     d' <- query department
     wheres $ d' !
 Department.name' .=. value "Administration"